apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China Releases CGI Video of Moon Base and It Contains Something Very Strange**
+**Former Florida Atlantic star Johnell Davis commits to Arkansas**

-You can read more about it [here](https://futurism.com/the-byte/china-video-moon-base-space-shuttle).
+You can read more about it [here](https://www.espn.com/mens-college-basketball/story/_/id/40063962/former-florida-atlantic-star-johnell-davis-commits-arkansas).

 ## Requirements
 - Python 3.8